pbek/loganalyzer/README.md

 [![Build Status Windows](https://ci.appveyor.com/api/projects/status/github/pbek/LogAnalyzer)](https://ci.appveyor.com/project/pbek/loganalyzer)
 [![Snap Status](https://build.snapcraft.io/badge/pbek/loganalyzer.svg)](https://build.snapcraft.io/user/pbek/loganalyzer)

-**LogAnalyzer** is a tool that helps you analyzing your log files by reducing the content with regular expression patterns you define.
+**LogAnalyzer** is a tool that helps you to analyze your log files by reducing the content with regular expression patterns you define.

 There is a an extension for eZ Publish (legacy) to download log files